A Brief History

 The Bankhead Highway Route and Places of Interest

 Bankhead Highway Map.
 Use your mouse to zoom in and out on the map to see the various alignments.
 Seen below are some of the places of interest along the Bankhead Highway.
 For more places of interest, Explore the Bankhead Highway.

 Highlights of Bankhead Highway

 The Texas section of the Bankhead Highway contains some 2,700 road-related historic resources including auto repair garages, gas stations, diners, tourist camps, auto courts, motels, road markers, paving, traffic signs, and bridges.

 We gathered together the best of the resources (National Register Listed, Recommended Eligible for the National Register, and Recommended Contributing to a District) into an interactive map so you can experience the riches of the Bankhead from your desktop, laptop, or smart phone.
+If you are interested in applying for National Register designation and/or Preservation Tax Credit Incentives for any of these resources, please contact the THC's National Register Coordinator, Greg Smith to discuss the project.
 Click on the red Explore the Bankhead Highway button above to start your adventure.